First steps with polymer clay

 – tissue blade (makes cutting and picking clay up so much easier)

-Those are just very basic things you need to start with and just add more over time, depending on your goals.
-I’ve since bought more small cookie cutters, UV resin to add a nice glossy finish and a couple of textures to experiment with different designs.
+Those are just the very basics you need to get started—and from there, you can gradually add more tools, depending on what you want to create.
+Since starting, I’ve already added a few more things to my collection: small cookie cutters for shaping, UV resin to give pieces a beautiful glossy finish, and a couple of texture sheets to experiment with different surface designs.

 Let the fun begin